Baker/nodecg-nowplaying/README.md

 -- An optional message.
 If the message field is empty on update, no second line will be shown and only the song title is displayed.
 -- Whether automatic display should be on.
 If enabled on update, the song display will show for X seconds every time the title changes.

-What's been changed since v0.3.0:
+Whats new since NodeCG v 0.3.0:
--- Fixed a couple syntax error's I noticed.
+-- Fixed the code in a couple different locations to allow better performance and optimization.
--- Updated to v0.6.0 for NodeCG and tested it on multiple instances to assure working and optimization.
+-- Updated the code that needed to be for NodeCG v 0.6.0.